A technical postmortem is a retrospective analysis of events that resulted in a technical failure.

-This outline is not meant to be comprehensive but is meant to serve as a starting point for your technical post mortems.
-These questions are meant to generate discussion about what went well, what the team struggled with during the failure, and what the team would do differently moving forward.
-The 4 questions we must ask are:
+This outline is not meant to be comprehensive but is meant to serve as a starting point for your technical postmortems.
+These questions generate discussion about what went well, what the team struggled with during the failure, and what the team would do differently moving forward.

 4. How can we prevent similar unexpected issues from occurring again?

 Unexpected technical issues do arise in mission-critical or complex hardware systems.
-However, the key to prevention is technical planning to prevent narrow problems from propagating through the entire system in the future.
-Each of the failures uncovered in step 2 represent a risk going forward so schedule regular inspections or system checks in your CMMS.
-When a risk is detected in the future, certain actions should immediately and automatically go into effect to prevent similar failures.
+However, the key to prevention is technical planning to prevent problems from affecting the entire system.
+Each of the failures uncovered in step 2 represents a risk going forward, so schedule regular inspections or system checks in your maintenance management software.
+When a risk is detected, certain actions should be triggered immediately to prevent similar failures.
 Planning must also consider the business process and management responses the team initiates when a failure occurs.
-A complete post-mortem addresses both technical and management issues.
+A complete postmortem addresses both technical and management issues.

-Sadly, technical post mortem have a habit of turning into “the blame game”.
-A bad post mortem can create dissension and institutionalize mistakes.
-If you want honest post-mortems, management has to develop a reputation for listening openly to input and not punishing people for being honest.
-Well-run post-mortems help a maintenance team create a culture of continuous improvement.
+Sadly, technical postmortems have a habit of turning into a blame game.
+A bad postmortem can create dissension and institutionalize mistakes.
+If you want honest postmortems, management has to develop a reputation for listening openly to input and not punishing people for being honest.
+A well-run postmortem can help a maintenance team create a culture of continuous improvement.